IntermediaDesigns/IntermediaDesigns/README.md

 <br>

-- Reddit Clone for HackmyHead - Software Engineering and Fullstack Web Development Bootcamp:  <a href="https://redditclonehmh.netlify.app/" target="_blank">Reddit Clone</a>
+- Reddit Clone for HackmyHead - Software Engineering and Fullstack Web Development Bootcamp:  <a href="https://redditclonehmh.netlify.app/" target="_blank">Live Site</a>
   <p>I developed a sophisticated full-stack web application crafted with React and Next.js for the frontend, and Prisma for streamlined query handling.
 This comprehensive platform offers users a seamless experience, featuring robust authentication functionalities for registration, login, and logout.
 The message board aspect enables users to post, edit, delete, and upvote messages, fostering an interactive community environment.
 Leveraging folder-based routing on the frontend ensures code organization and maintainability.
 Moreover, the application supports threaded discussions through a well-implemented commenting system, facilitating engaging conversations around posted messages.
 The project showcases my proficiency in fullstack development and the utilization of cutting-edge technologies for a dynamic and user-centric web application.</p>

   <p align="left">